-The following Web sites from the National Institutes of Health (NIH) and the Food and Drug Administration (FDA) provide information about clinical studies, drug development, and other health care issues.
+The following Office for Human Research Protections (OHRP), National Institutes of Health (NIH), and U.S. Food and Drug Administration (FDA) websites provide information about clinical studies, drug development, and other health care issues.

 NIH Clinical Research Trials and You

-The NIH Clinical Research Trials and You Web site provides general information on participating in clinical research with a focus on NIH-funded research.
+The NIH Clinical Research Trials and You website (page also available in Spanish) provides general information about participating in clinical research, with a focus on NIH-funded research.

 MedlinePlus® Clinical Trials Information

-MedlinePlus is a Web-based health information service of the National Library of Medicine.
-It explains health topics using language that is easy to understand.
-Visit the clinical trials page (also available in Spanish) or the interactive tutorial on clinical trials (also available in Spanish) to learn more about clinical research and find answers to common questions.
+MedlinePlus, a service of the National Library of Medicine, explains health topics in easy-to-understand language.
+Visit the Clinical Trials page (also available in Spanish) to learn more about clinical research and find answers to common questions.

-The Food and Drug Administration (FDA) is responsible for ensuring the safety and effectiveness of drugs, vaccines, and other medical products.
-Read more about clinical trials and the drug development process on FDA's Web site.
+The FDA is responsible for ensuring the safety and efficacy of drugs, biological, and device products in the U.S. Read more about the products the agency regulates, as well as information about clinical trials and the drug development process and medical device development process.

 Selected Conditions Studied at NIH

-The National Institute on Alcohol Abuse and Alcoholism (NIAAA) conducts various alcoholism research studies at the NIH campus in Bethesda, MD.
+The National Institute on Alcohol Abuse and Alcoholism conducts various research studies at the NIH campus in Bethesda, MD.

-The National Cancer Institute (NCI) is the U.S. government's principal agency for cancer research and training.
-Most other U.S. government agencies that conduct cancer research, such as the U.S. Department of Defense or U.S. Department of Veterans Affairs, do so in partnership with NCI.
+The National Cancer Institute (NCI) is the U.S. Government's principal agency for cancer research and training.
+Most other U.S. Government agencies that conduct cancer research, such as the U.S. Department of Defense and the U.S. Department of Veterans Affairs, do so in partnership with NCI.

 Genetic and Rare Diseases

-The Office of Rare Diseases Research (ORDR) Web site provides information about research on rare diseases, including research supported by ORDR.
+The Genetic and Rare Diseases (GARD) Information Center website provides information about research on rare diseases, including research supported by NIH.

-The National Institute of Mental Health (NIMH) Clinical Trials page helps users find research studies on mental health and disorders.
-NIMH's A Participant's Guide to Mental Health Clinical Research answers common questions from research study participants and potential participants.
+The National Institute of Mental Health's (NIMH) Clinical Trials - Information for Participants page helps users find research studies on mental health and disorders.
+NIMH's Frequently Asked Questions About Participating in NIMH-IRP Research Studies for Adults and Children page answers common questions from research study participants and potential participants.

 NIH Clinical Center

-The NIH Clinical Center in Bethesda, MD, is the research hospital of the National Institutes of Health.
-The NIH Clinical Center Web site provides information for potential participants, their families, and physicians about participating in clinical studies in Bethesda.
+The NIH Clinical Center in Bethesda, MD, is the research hospital of NIH.
+The NIH Clinical Center website provides information for potential participants, their families, and doctors about participating in clinical studies at the center.

-NCCAM studies focus on interventions such as dietary supplements for a variety of conditions.
-See the NCCAM Clinical Trials page for more information.
+NCCIH studies focus on interventions such as dietary supplements for a variety of conditions.
+See the NCCIH Clinical Trials page for more information.

 National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS)

 Medical conditions studied by NIAMS include arthritis, lupus, and osteoporosis.
-See the NIAMS page on current studies at the NIH campus in Bethesda, MD.
+For more information, see the Clinical Research @ NIAMS page.

 National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK)

-NIDDK studies kidney, urine, blood, digestive, metabolic, and endocrine diseases.
-It also studies diabetes and nutrition.
-See the NIDDK clinical trials page for more information.
+NIDDK studies kidney, urine, blood, digestive, metabolic, and endocrine diseases as well as diabetes and nutrition.
+See the NIDDK Clinical Trials page for more information.

 National Institute of Environmental Health Sciences (NIEHS)

-- Learn About Clinical Studies.
-Learn more about how and why clinical research is conducted.
+- Learn About Studies: Learn more about how and why clinical research is conducted.